quincycheng/katacoda-scenarios-personal/conjur-k8s-jwt/overview.md

 **As the security admin:**

 1. Setup Conjur in Kubernetes
-2. Prepare Conjur Client
-3. Enable Authenticator
+2. Enable Authenticator
-4. Enrolling App
+3. Enrolling App
-5. Config Secretless Broker Sidecar
+4. Config Secretless Broker Sidecar

 **As the application developer:**
+We will deploy the application in 2 different deployment optnions:
+1. Deploy the application and inject secrets on start
-- Deploy the application and the Secretless sidecar
+2. Deploy the application and inject secrets on start

-This course is the only prerequisite you need to run through this tutorial!

 Let's get started!